mkanczuzewski/Module-2-Challenge-MRK-101021/README.md

-# This is a refractor of the Horiseon website to follow accessibility standards.
+# This is the creation of a portfolio website for Mark Kanczuzewski

 The purpose of this project is to create a portfolio website for Mark Kanczuzewski.
 The following critieria, in the developers own words, were met during the creation of this file: